ccseifert/docs/manager-README.md

 Whew.
 More than enough about me.
 Let’s talk about us.

 ## Communication
 My style is one of transparency and candor.
 You can ask me anything you want and I will answer to the best of my ability.
-Sometimes the company will require that I can’t speak about something but otherwise you will get my honest opinion about whatever you ask.
+Sometimes I won't be able to speak about something due to confidentiality or other similar concerns but otherwise you will get my honest opinion about whatever you ask.

 I am usually available on Slack and I try to respond quickly whenever possible.
 The only reasons you won’t get a response back from me within a few hours (if not minutes) are things like if I: